Manufacturing and Prototyping

 - the design has been prepared with actual board production in mind

-- the platform is suitable for prototype-oriented partner review
+- the platform is suitable for iterative prototyping

-This is enough for sponsors and technical readers to understand that the project is credible without publishing everything needed to duplicate it.
+That is enough for technical readers to understand that the project is credible without publishing everything needed to duplicate it.

 From the public release alone, a reviewer can already see that: